brown-ccv/volume-data-converter/README.md

 Project to convert tiff image sequences ( 3D volume ) to a 2D png downscaled texture atlas.
 This application can be used to port volumes to the [aframe volume viewer](https://github.com/brown-ccv/react-volume-viewer).

-## Suppoort to Rhode Island Discovery and Dada Center Volume Viewer
+## Support to Rhode Island Discovery and Data Center Volume Viewer

 You can use this application to query data from an [Erddap server](https://pricaimcit.services.brown.edu/erddap) and convert it into `.raw` and/or `.png` files to visualize it in 3D using the [3D-volume-viewer](https://github.com/brown-ccv/VR-Volumeviewer) and [aframe volume viewer](https://github.com/brown-ccv/react-volume-viewer).